 Borrowings under the Credit Facility expose us to interest rate risk due to the potential variability of market interest rates.
 In order to partially hedge against our exposure to interest rate variability on our Term Loans, we have entered into various agreements with third-party banks to swap the variable interest rate (based on LIBOR plus a margin) with a fixed rate of interest for a portion of the borrowings under our Term Loans.
 At September 30, 2021, we had: (i) interest rate swaps hedging the interest rate risk associated with \$100.0 of our Initial Term Loan borrowings that expire in August 2023 (reflecting our exercise of a partial cancellation option described below), and additional interest rate swaps hedging the interest rate risk associated with \$100.0 of our Initial Term Loan borrowings effective upon such expiration through June 2024; and (ii) interest rate swaps hedging the interest rate risk associated with \$100.0 of our Incremental Term Loan borrowings that expire in December 2023.
 In September 2021, we exercised our option to cancel \$75.0 of the notional amount of the interest rate swaps covering the Initial Term Loan (increasing the unhedged amount under the Initial Term Loan by a corresponding amount).
-See note 21 to the 2020 AFS for additional detail regarding these interest rate swaps covering the Incremental Term Loan (increasing the unhedged amount under the Interest rate swaps covering the Incremental Term Loan (increasing the unhedged amount under the Incremental Term Loan by a corresponding amount).
+See note 21 to the 2020 AFS for additional detail regarding these interest rate swap agreements, including our exercise in December 2020 of an option to cancel \$75.0 of the notional amount of the interest rate swaps covering the Incremental Term Loan (increasing the unhedged amount under the Incremental Term Loan by a corresponding amount).